 With the Control Environment sub-scale, the highest possible score was 45 whilst the least was 9.
 The Risk Assessment construct had 40 as the highest score whilst 8 was the lowest.
 Control Activity as a construct had 50 scores as the highest score with 10 being the lowest.
 Information and Communication Systems had 30 as the highest score with 6 as the lowest score.
 The last construct - Monitoring with 9 items had 45 as the highest score and 9 as the lowest.
 In all the constructs, high scores imply that the variables being measured are effective.
-However, ineffective internal control systems and structures would be characterized by low scores the researchers' interest to conduct a study in their institution.
-The researchers ensured that information received from respondents was treated with a high level of care and confidentiality.
-The identities of key informants were not disclosed in the report since the research is to appraise what pertains in the company and not to use personal opinions of individuals.
+However, ineffective internal control systems and structures would be characterized by low scores

-3.8ETHICAL CONSIDERATIONS
+3.10 ETHICAL CONSIDERATIONS

-The principal researcher formally sought the consent of all respondents and observed all the necessary protocol.
-A formal letter was sent to AkuafoAdamfo by the researchers from the Christian Service University College, CSUC to inform the authorities of the company about
+The research team formally sought the consent of all respondents and observed all the necessary protocol.
+A formal letter was sent to ABCL by the research team to inform the authorities of the company about the researchers' interest to conduct a study in their institution.